 Scheduling the TEAS

 The TEAS can be scheduled through the ATI Testing website.
 Select the EMU Testing & Certification Center to access our schedule and book the exam.
-Exams are offering weekly throughout the year but typically can only be scheduled two months in advance.
+Exams are offered weekly throughout the year but typically can only be scheduled two months in advance.

 Distance Learning/Academic Exams